dichha/SDEResume/resume-dichha.md

 * Worked with a Religion and Philosophy department faculty member to design and develop an interactive website focused on promoting and sustaining meaningful social change.
 Used WordPress as Content Management System and BuddyPress and bbPress for forum.
 Wrote Python shell script for extracting traffic to the site.
 (November 2015 - May 2016)
 * Worked as student technology staff at Luther's technology help desk to software related computer problems for students, faculty and staff.
 Provided remote support via telephone line.(January 2013 - March 2015)
 * Tutored Calculus II and Principle of Biology.
 Ensured students understood concepts and their application.
-(September 2013-December 2014)
+(September 2013 - December 2014)
 * Worked early morning shifts as a student custodian to clean classrooms and building with environment friendly products and maintained optimum hygiene standard.
 (August 2012 - January 2013)
 ---